eliranwong/wsl2/gui_tricks/windows_shortcuts.md

 > ~/bin/startmenu

-[If you are not sure what to search for and replace, option 2 below is easier for most users.]
+[If you are not sure what to search for and replace, option 2 below may be easier.]

 <b>OPTION 2 - replace the whole line of shortcut target:</b>